PBergstrom90/Cloud_Sensor_Integration/README.md

   - Handles reconnections and memory monitoring.

 ### Prerequisites:

 1. Install **PlatformIO** in Visual Studio Code.
 2. Clone this repository.
+3. Place the Amazon-generated certificates (`AmazonRootCA1.pem`, `client-certificate.pem.crt`, `private.pem.key`) in the data/certs folder.
+This ensures the certificates are uploaded to the ESP32 filesystem during the firmware flashing process.
-3. Configure your Wi-Fi and MQTT broker settings in the ESP32 firmware.
+4. Configure your Wi-Fi credentials (`WIFI_SSID` and `WIFI_PASSWORD`) and AWS IoT Core endpoint (`AWS_IOT_ENDPOINT`) in the ESP32 firmware's `secrets.h` file.

 ### Steps:

 1. Connect the DHT11 sensor to the ESP32 following the wiring diagram.
 2. Flash the firmware to the ESP32 using PlatformIO.
 3. Monitor the serial console to verify MQTT data transmission.